Service · M365 InstantOn

 Your cyber insurance evidence pack pays its way.

-At renewal, underwriters now ask nonprofits for MFA coverage percentages, Conditional Access deployment evidence, device compliance documentation, and audit logging proof.
-Most nonprofits we talk to don’t have any of this packaged into evidence an underwriter can actually read.
+At renewal, underwriters now ask for MFA coverage percentages, Conditional Access deployment evidence, device compliance documentation, and audit logging proof.
+Most organizations we talk to don’t have any of this packaged into evidence an underwriter can actually read.

 A lower-commitment start